![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 for Decent Literature, police in Waterbury and Bridgeport, Connecticut,

-asked local wholesalers and retailers withdraw the book from sale
+asked local wholesalers and retailers withdraw The Carpetbaggers

 because it was "obscene."
-The novel was banned in South Africa.
-Two
+For whaterver reason, the book was banned in South Africa, later also two

-other novels by Robbins was later added to the banned list: The Betsy and Dreams Die First.
+other books: The Betsy and Dreams Die First.
 John Michael

-Hayes wrote the screenplay for Edward Dmytryk's film version of the
+Hayes wrote the screenplay for Edward Dmytryk's 1964 screen version of

-book, starring George Peppard, Carrol Baker, and Alan Ladd in his last
+the bestseller, starring George Peppard, Carrol Baker, and Alan Ladd in

 literary critics, he believed that one day he would be recognized as